Jersonwm/core-code/README.md

  8. Why are flowcharts important to us as developers?
     - Los diagramas de flujo son importates ya que se pueden utilizar como una representación visual del flujo de datos, los diagramas de flujo nos permiten crear, darle una secuencia lógica a las cosas, explicar, ejemplificar , darle un proceso y requerimientos al programa que estamos ejecutando de una manera mas simple y eficaz.

+ 9. Search about High-level languages and Low-level languages
+    - Complete

+ ### Week challenges (Wednesday) 💻

+1. Learn about binary, decimal and hexadecimal numbers.
+   -

+2. Translate the year you where born to binary, decimal and hexadecimal.
+   -

+3. Translate 51966 into hexadecimal and binary.
+   -

+4. Use a Low-level language, for example MIPS aseembler, to do so, you will need to follow this guide.
+We recomend to check the guide first but also this presentation could be helpful.
+   -

+5. Base on the examples and the guide of the low-level language: 5.1 Create a program to add two numbers given by the user 5.2 Create a program that display your name.
+   -